AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 ---
-title: Configure AWS S3 for Audience Sourcing
+title: Configure Amazon S3 for Audience Sourcing
 description: Learn how to configure and connect your Amazon S3 storage as a self-service data source to ingest audience data into Real-Time CDP Collaboration.
 hide: yes
 hidefromtoc: yes
 ---
-# Configure AWS S3 for Audience Sourcing
+# Configure Amazon S3 for Audience Sourcing

 Learn how to connect your Amazon S3 storage as a self-service data source to ingest audience data into **Real-Time CDP Collaboration**.
 This guide walks you through the configuration workflow within the Collaboration UI.